 Weranga Scarps Nature Reserve

 The land supports a complexity of vegetation communities in a relatively small area.
-Various eucalyptus and angophoras predominate the different forests and woodlands with shrubby and or grassy understoreys.
+Various eucalyptus and angophoras predominate the forests and woodlands with shrubby and or grassy understoreys.
 Acacias and she-oaks are conspicuous in certain ecosystems.
 Dense calytrix heathlands occur on ephemeral wet areas.

 Weranga Scarps is home to a number of threatened wildlife species, including the glossy black-cockatoo, yakka skink, golden-tailed gecko and koala.